August 30th 2021

 It's the end of summer and you're finally ready to start shopping for a new home.
-You've looked at prices, evaluated neighbourhoods, and considered the monthly payment—all of which you know will be more than you can afford.
-So how do you make a decision when it comes to a mortgage payment?
+You've looked at prices, evaluated neighbourhoods, and now it’s time to sit down and crunch some numbers to figure out the maximum monthly mortgage payments you can afford.

-You may be able to find a lender willing to loan up to 95% of the price, but you will be paying high interest rates.
-Also, the bank is not going to help you with any problems that may occur during the loan period.
+You may be able to find a lender willing to loan you up to 95% of the price, but you’ll be paying high interest rates.
+Plus, the bank isn’t going to help you with any problems that may occur during the loan period.

-Don't spend all your savings on a down payment.
-Save some for repairs and emergencies because things happen in every house at one time or another.
+Still, you shouldn't spend all your savings on a down payment.
+Save some for repairs and emergencies, because surprise costs happen in every house.

 There are several ways to figure out how much you can afford monthly.
 The standard rule is to not spend more than 28% of your gross monthly income on your mortgage payment, including taxes and insurance.
 You can also use the 35-40 guideline for debt to income ratios.
 This rule states you should pay no more than 35% of your gross monthly income for housing and no more than 40% total debt-to-income ratio.

-Before you apply for a mortgage, be sure to have enough cash for the closing costs.
-You will need money for:
+Before you apply for a mortgage, be sure to have enough cash on hand for the closing costs.
+You’ll need money for: